ry4096/znudge/README.md

 \zn_runningspeed : integer : default 320
 	Assume that players will not run faster than this speed when on the ground.

+\zn_localextend : float, default 50
+	Local projectiles will live for the duration of your ping, plus this amount.
+Then they will disappear and the nudged projectile from the server should take its place.

+\zn_localprestep : float, default 50
+	Time in milliseconds to advance projectiles by the instant they are fired.

+\zn_bounce_factor : float, default .65
+	Grenades will have their velocity scaled by this amount after bouncing.

+\zn_stick_speed : float, default 40
+	Grenades moving slower than this after bouncing on a floor will stick in place.

+\zn_plane_up : float, default .2
+	The game considers planes with normal vector z-component higher than this value to be a floor.

+\zn_step_size : float, default .05
+	The time step in seconds to use while predicting grenade movement.

+\zn_grenade_shift : float, default .2
+	This is the shift that makes grenades fire higher than you aim.

 ## FUTURE PLANS: